-Approximately fifty-two percent (52%) of those residents living on the Near West Side have incomes below poverty level.
-Additionally, forty-eight percent (48%) of the families are at or below poverty level.
+The 1980 Census median family income places the Near West Side area at Seven Thousand Five Hundred Thirty-four Dollars (\$7,534) and the 6/10/96 below poverty level, Additionally, forty-eight percent (48%) of the families are at or below poverty level.
 In 1980, the unemployment rate was at nineteen percent (19%), and City sources suggest this rate may have decreased only slightly by 1988.